GeorgeTza90/Portfolio/react-portfolio-static/README.md

 # TZA UniVerse - George Tzachristas
 ## react-portfolio-static v1.0
-This is a static Web Page that contains links of my works:
+This is a static Web Page that contains links of my work:
 **React**
 **JavaScript**